 The NBA is exhilarating to wager on, and making NBA parlay bets can lead to large payouts.
-Still, there’s a bigger risk for losing your wager with each bet you tie into a parlay.
+Still, there’s a bigger potential risk for losing your wager with each bet you tie into a parlay.

-What is an NBA parlay bet
+What is an NBA parlay bet?

-A parlay is a popular wager that includes two more or bets that relies on all of them winning.
+A parlay bet is a popular wager that includes two more or bets that relies on all of them winning.

 Parlays are also known as “accumulators,” “combos,” or “multis,” and each bet in a parlay is known as a “leg.”
 Each must be correct for the wager to payout.
 So if just one leg of the parlay loses, the whole bet loses, and you get no pay out, even if other legs win.